 - Use good code and hosting

 Know who is behind the structure of your website.
 Some WordPress themes may have vulnerabilities that allow access for hackers to insert malicious code.
-I use the Genesis theme framework, because it is coded well and follows all WordPress security best practices.

 Make sure that your hosting company has a good security offering, that sftp access is available, the support is easy to access and that backups are kept frequently (and keep your own backup too).